-This course will utilize the Python and Matlab computer in a computer science degree programming languages with applications focusing on STEM disciplines.
+programming languages with applications focusing on STEM disciplines.
 Prerequisite: MATH 1513.

 related fields of study.
-This course is intended for students in a computer science degree program and/or STEM related disciplines.
-Prerequisite: MATH 1513.
+This course is intended for students This course will utilize the Python and Matlab computer in a computer science degree program and/or STEM related